ministryofjustice/moj-frontend/docs/get-started/installing-compiled.md

 ### With the GOV.UK Design System

 1. Follow [the instructions for installing the GOV.UK Design System](https://frontend.design-system.service.gov.uk/install-using-precompiled-files/)
-2. Add `link` tags for the MOJ Frontend CSS, alongside the GOV.UK ones in the `head`:
+2. Add `link` tags for the MoJ Frontend CSS, alongside the GOV.UK ones in the `head`:
    ```html
    <!--[if !IE 8]><!-->
    <link rel="stylesheet" href="/stylesheets/moj-frontend.min.css" />